Do I need a solicitor for my divorce?

 Do you or your spouse have connections abroad?

-If you're a foreign national or are living abroad, it may be appropriate, or more financially advantageous, for you to be divorced abroad rather than in the UK.
+If you’re a foreign national or are living abroad, it may be appropriate, or more financially advantageous, for you to be divorced abroad rather than in the UK.
 If this applies to you, contact a solicitor immediately, as often any delay in issuing proceedings can be damaging to your claims.
+There are also different rules of service for those living abroad including those serving in the forces.

 Do you need or expect future support from your spouse?